fastruby/rails-template/README.md

 ### What it does

-This file sets a few gems:
+This file sets a few gems and configure them:
 - ombulabs-styleguide
 - rspec (via rspec-rails)
 - factory_bot
 - simplecov
 - dotenv (via dotenv-rails)

-Also configures rspec and simplecov.

 Each line (or group of lines) have a comment in that file explaining it's purpose.